 Having the proper roof and attic ventilation systems are imperative to preventing potentially extensive damage to your home and belongings.
-Without having the proper ventilation system you could experience a variety of issues including:
+Without having the proper ventilation system you could experience a variety of issues.
+Below, we break down potential issues, how much ventilation you may need for your home and the best roof ventilation methods.

 - Damaged roof system components